VA Loan Guide: Eligibility, Best Lenders and How to ApplyVA Home Loan Requirements and Eligibility Guidelines for 2024

 After bankruptcy or foreclosure, most lenders enforce a waiting period before you can get another loan.
 This is also true for VA loans, but the mandatory waiting periods can be far shorter than you’ll find with most other loan programs.

-Getting a VA loan after bankruptcy
+Getting a VA loan after bankruptcy:

-• 2-year waiting period after a Chapter 7 bankruptcy.
+• Two-year waiting period after a Chapter 7 bankruptcy.
 The VA is sensitive to service-related issues that may lead to bankruptcy filings.
 Military borrowers have to wait just two years from their bankruptcy discharge date to apply for a new VA loan (compared with four years for a conventional loan).

 • 12 months of payments after a Chapter 13 bankruptcy.
 VA borrowers who’ve made 12 on-time monthly payments as part of a Chapter 13 bankruptcy or credit counseling program may qualify for a new VA loan.

-Getting a VA loan after foreclosure
+Getting a VA loan after foreclosure:

 • VA foreclosure flexibility.
 VA borrowers can take out a new VA loan, even with a foreclosed VA loan on their certificate of eligibility (COE).
 If you have enough VA loan entitlement remaining, you may be able to buy a new home with no down payment.

-The table below compares VA credit standards with other popular home loan programs including conventional loans, FHA loans (insured by the Federal Housing Administration) and USDA loans (backed by the U.S. Department of Agriculture).
+The table below compares VA credit standards with other popular home loan programs including conventional loans, FHA loans (insured by the Federal Housing Administration) and USDA loans (guaranteed by the U.S. Department of Agriculture).

-Type of loanMinimum credit scoreWaiting period after Chapter 7 bankruptcyWaiting period after foreclosure
+Loan typeMinimum credit scoreWaiting period after Chapter 7 bankruptcyWaiting period after foreclosure

 FHA